-1 Two credits of health (HLT) or physical education (PED) are required of all students.
+Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.
-2 Social science electives must be selected from the "Approved List of Transfer Electives" on

-2 Social science electives must be selected from the "Approved List of Transfer Electives" on page 37.
-If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-year institution.
+Social science electives must be selected from the "Approved List of Transfer Courses" on page 37.
+If the student is transferring to a four-year institution, the student should select the social science courses at VWCC that will satisfy the social science requirements at the four-

-Electives must be chosen from the "Approved List of Transfer Electives" on page 37.
+Electives must be chosen from the "Approved List of Transfer Courses" on page 37.

-A humanities elective must be chosen from the "Approved List of Transfer Electives" on page 37.
+Humanities/Fine Arts elective must be chosen from the "Approved List of Transfer Courses" on page 37.